Author: Melanie Lenk

 Discusses a non-profit organization that supports community based agricultural projects in Missoula, Montana.

-The Garden Suburb and the Modern City
+The First Garden City

 A Critical Biography of Ebenezer Howard